 Our Supporting Academic Researchers

 These academic researchers support our mission to help bridge the gap between educational researchers and practitioners, especially in relation to the field of special education.
-Together with the MARIO Framework, they are committed to empowering and inspiring more teacher-researchers.
+Together with MARIO, they are committed to empowering and inspiring more teacher-researchers.

 Emeritus Professor, University of Plymouth